Those involved in ‘foiled plot’ to kill Khalistan supporter must be held accountable, US tells India

 The United States has told India that those involved in an alleged foiled plot to assassinate a Khalistan supporter on American soil should be held accountable, the White House said on Wednesday.

 This came hours after the Financial Times reported that Gurpatwant Singh Pannun, an American and Canadian citizen, was the target of the alleged conspiracy.
-The newspaper said that Washington had issued a warning to New Delhi over concerns that the Indian government was involved in the plot.
+The newspaper said that Washington had issued a warning to New Delhi about concerns that the Indian government was involved in the plot.

 White House spokesperson Adrienne Watson later said the US has raised the matter “at the senior-most levels” with India, Reuters reported.